esproject12/Krossword/README.md

 ✨ Key Features

-Daily Puzzles: A new, unique crossword puzzle is generated automatically every day.
+Daily Puzzles: A new, unique crossword puzzle is generated automatically every day with a fresh, random "mini-theme."

-Indian Theme: Clues and answers are inspired by Indian culture, history, cuisine, and general knowledge.
+Indian Theme: Clues and answers are inspired by a rich palette of 18+ topics, including Indian culture, history, cuisine, and general knowledge.

 Fully Responsive & Adaptive Design: